FarhanSadaf/Emergency-app/README.md

 This app brings out just these.

-<b>FEATURES:</b>
+## FEATURES:

-User can activate Danger Mode just TAPPING POWER BUTTON MORE THAN 4 TIMES (API level 28).
+User can activate Danger Mode just TAPPING POWER BUTTON MORE THAN 4 TIMES (API level 28 or 29).
 Which will lead to
 1. Call emergency number (999 for BD)
 2. Sending messages to the numbers user has set up (As much as user wants)
 3. Sending their current location with message